-Hiring a professional writer is easier and more cost effective than you think.
+Hiring a professional or freelance writer is easier and more cost effective than you think.

 By Michael Premo, Content Specialist

 Throughout the Tampa Bay region, many small businesses have known for years that they need frequent updates to their website and social media or else Google won’t be able to find them.
 The problem is that small business owners don’t have the time to post something a couple of times a week or write a weekly blog.
 Writing takes time and energy, so, if you’re a small business owner, you’ll need someone to do it for you.

 What I often find is the task of writing within a small business has been delegated to an employee.
 This is a Band-Aid solution that often results in poor content strategies and infrequent updates.

 Some employees are good writers, but they experience writing fatigue and fail to deliver on time.
 Or, the worst-case scenario, they’re not a good writer and make mistakes that work against your organic search efforts.
 Google will lower your ranking if you post irrelevant content or have grammatical errors throughout each post.
 Plus bad grammar doesn’t look good to potential customers.

 Find Your Writer